arcamens/arcamens/site_app/static/site_app/help/index.md

     Arcamens/Bitbucket

-Then you setup your board filter with a pattern like:
+Then you can use your board filter with a pattern like:

     Arcamens/